-Prospective Settlement of Perez Litigation.
-On April 30, 2007, we announced that we reached a prospective settlement with the plaintiffs to resolve Hilda Perez v.
-Rent-A-Center, Inc., a putative class action filed in the Superior Court, Law Division, Camden County, New Jersey.
-Under the terms contemplated, we anticipate we will pay an aggregate of approximately \$85.8 million in cash, to be distributed to an agreed-upon class of our customers from April 23, 1999 through March 16, 2006, as well as pay the plaintiffs' attorneys fees and costs to administer the settlement, in the aggregate amount of approximately \$23.5 million.
-As previously reported, we recorded a pre-tax expense of \$58.0 million in connection with the Perez matter during the fourth quarter of 2006.
-To account for the aforementioned costs, we recorded an additional pre-tax charge of \$51.3 million in the first quarter of 2007.

-The terms of the prospective settlement are subject to the parties entering into a definitive settlement agreement and obtaining court approval.
-While we believe that the terms of this prospective settlement are fair, there can be no assurance that the settlement, if completed, will be approved by the court in its present form.
-Please refer to "Liquidity and Capital Resources" and "Legal Proceedings" later in this report.
+Walker Settlement.
+On October 29, 2007, we announced that we had reached a prospective settlement with the plaintiffs to resolve Terry Walker, et al. v.
+Rent-A-Center, Inc., et al., a putative class action filed in federal court in Texarkana, Texas, alleging that we violated various federal securities laws.
+Under the terms of the settlement, which has now been documented and was preliminarily approved by the court on October 31, 2007, we anticipate our insurance carrier will pay an aggregate of \$3.6 million in cash, which will be distributed to an agreed upon class of claimants who purchased our common stock from April 25, 2001 through October 8, 2001, as well as used to pay costs of notice and settlement administration, and plaintiffs' attorneys' fees and expenses.
+In connection with the settlement, neither we nor any officer and director defendants are admitting liability for any securities laws violations.
+We expect our insurance carrier to fund the prospective settlement and related costs.
+The terms of the settlement are subject to obtaining final approval from the court.
+While we believe that the terms of this settlement are fair, there can be no assurance that the settlement will receive final approval from the court in its present form.
+Please refer to "Legal Proceedings" later in this report.

 Store Growth.
-As of May 1, 2007, we have opened one new store, acquired seven stores and merged one store with an existing location during the second quarter of 2007.
-Additionally, as of May 1, 2007, we have added financial services to 27 additional existing rent-to-own locations during the second quarter of 2007.
+As of November 1, 2007, we have opened three new stores, acquired accounts from one location and merged six stores with existing locations during the fourth quarter of 2007.
+Additionally, as of November 1, 2007, we have added financial services to five additional existing rent-to-own locations and closed 11 locations, 10 of which have merged with existing locations during the fourth quarter of 2007.